Gujarat Pollution Control Board Consulting

 So CCA = CTO + Hazardous Waste Authorization (HWA) combined in a single certificate.

-• Purpose: The CTO certifies that the unit has installed necessary pollution control devices and capable of operating within permissible emission and effluent standards.
+• Purpose: The CTO certifies that the unit has installed necessary pollution control devices and will operate within permissible emission and effluent standards.

-• Process: The applicant submits a detailed application along with required documents such as land proof pollution control plan water and energy usage details and fees Inspection by GPCB officials follows verifying compliance before the cto is approved.
+• Process: The applicant submits a detailed application along with required documents such as land proof, pollution control plan, water and energy usage details & Govt. fees.
+The site inspection by GPCB officials follows, verifying compliance before the CTO is approved.

-Gujarat Pollution Control Board (GPCB) Consent is required for any industry, business, commercial unit, or activity that has the potential to cause air pollution, water pollution, noise pollution, or generates waste (solid, liquid, hazardous, plastic, biomedical, etc.).This includes:
+Gujarat Pollution Control Board (GPCB) Consent is required for any industry, business, commercial unit, or activity that has the potential to cause air pollution, water pollution, noise pollution, or generate waste (solid, liquid, hazardous, plastic, bio-medical etc.).This includes:

 • Industries located in mixed land use areas or zones as per the master plan and other designated or approved industrial areas.